 We’ll walk you through how to use this tool.
 Once you’re on the color calculator you should be greeted by a page like the one below.

 The first thing you’re going to want to do is type the HEX color code of your dominant color in the box outlined below.
 (If you aren’t sure what the HEX color code is don’t panic, simply type the name of the color you chose into your search engine of preference followed by “HEX code” and Voilà).

-As you can see from the image above, the tool generated a complimentary color from our dominant color.
+As you can see from the image above, the tool generated a complementary color from our dominant color.
 That will be our accent color.
-We suggest using your accent color for your sites hovering menu tab text, call to actions, and even subheadings.
+We suggest using your accent color for your site’s hovering menu tab text, call to action, and even subheadings.